-UPON RECEIVING A REPORT, BROWARD COLLEGE WILL:
+UPON RECEIVING A REPORT:

-- Ensure that survivor's immediate safety and medical needs are addressed by contacting appropriate emergency services. - Notify survivors of their options for contacting law enforcement including on campus law enforcement partners and local police.
+- Broward College will ensure that survivor's immediate safety and medical needs are addressed by contacting appropriate emergency services. - Notify survivors of their options for contacting law enforcement including on campus law enforcement partners and local police.
 Included within these options is your right to not make a report to law enforcement.
-However, if you do, campus safety will assist you in contacting law enforcement and may provide information on your behalf to them if requested. - Notify survivors of and, upon request, assist with contacting available counseling and community victims' advocacy services. - Assist a student with making changes to their academic and/or enrollment schedule if requested by the victim and such accommodations are reasonably available.
+However, if you do, Campus Safety will assist you in contacting law enforcement and may provide information on your behalf to them if requested. - Notify survivors of and, upon request, assist with contacting available counseling and community victims' advocacy services. - Broward College will assist a student with making changes to their academic and/or enrollment schedule if requested by the Complainant or Respondent and such accommodations are reasonably available.
 Any accommodations or protective measures which are taken will remain confidential to the extent that maintaining such confidentiality would not impair the ability to provide the accommodations or protective measures.

-- Provide written notification to students and employees about accommodations available to them, including academic, transportation and working situations.
-The written notification will include information regarding the accommodation options, available assistance in requesting accommodations, and how to request accommodations and protective measures (i.e., the notification will include the name and contact information for the individual or office that should be contacted to request the accommodations). - Work cooperatively to assist the victim in obtaining accommodations, when requested by the victim.
-If reasonably available, a victim may be offered changes to academic, working or transportation situations regardless of whether the victim chooses to report the crime to campus safety or local law enforcement.
+- Upon receipt of a report of domestic violence, dating violence, sexual assault or stalking, Broward College will provide written notification to students and employees about accommodations available to them, including academic, transportation and working situations.
+The written notification will include information regarding the accommodation options, available assistance in requesting accommodations, and how to request accommodations and protective measures (i.e., the notification will include the name and contact information for the individual or office that should be contacted to request the accommodations). - At the victim's request, and to the extent of the victim's cooperation and consent, College offices will work cooperatively to assist the victim in obtaining accommodations.
+If reasonably available, a victim may be offered changes to academic, working or transportation situations regardless of whether the victim chooses to report the crime to Campus Safety or local law enforcement.
 Examples of options for a potential change to the academic situation may be to transfer to a different section of a class, withdraw and take a class at another time if there is no option for moving to a different section, etc. Possible changes to work situations may include changing working hours.
-Possible changes in transportation may include having the student or employee park in a different location, assisting the student or employee with a safety escort, etc. If the victim wishes to receive assistance in requesting these accommodations, a student should contact the dean of students or Title IX coordinator and an employee should contact their supervisor/manager or Title IX coordinator.

-Maintain confidentiality including redacting personal information from records to the extent permissible by law.
+Possible changes in transportation may include having the student or employee park in a different location, assisting the student or employee with a safety escort, etc. - If the victim wishes to receive assistance in requesting these accommodations, a student should contact the dean of students or Title IX coordinator and an employee should contact their supervisor/manager or Title IX coordinator. - The institution will maintain your confidentiality including redacting your information from records to the extent permissible by law.

-PROCEDURES THE COLLEGE WILL FOLLOW WHEN A CRIME OF DOMESTIC VIOLENCE, DATING VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT AND STALKING IS REPORTED
+PROCEDURES THE COLLEGE WILL FOLLOW WHEN A CRIME OF DOMESTIC VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT AND STALKING IS REPORTED

 The College has procedures in place that serve to be sensitive to victims who report sexual assault, domestic violence, dating violence, and stalking, including informing individuals about their right to file criminal charges as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance and other services on and/or off campus as well as additional remedies to prevent contact between a complainant and an accused party, such as academic, transportation and working accommodations, if reasonably available.
-The College will make such accommodations, if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to campus safety or local law enforcement.
-Students should contact the dean of students or Title IX coordinator as noted above and staff should contact their supervisor/manager or Title IX coordinator.
+The College will make such accommodations, if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to Campus Safety or local law enforcement.
+Students should contact the dean of student or Title IX coordinator as noted above and staff should contact their supervisor/manager or Title IX coordinator.